This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #EggoWaffleBar #CollectiveBias

 I absolutely love how my Waffle Ice Cream Sundae Bar turned out!

-It looks so bright and cheery and is so perfect for all your summer parties (birthdays, showers, 4th of July, etc).
+It looks so bright and cheery and is so perfect for all your parties (birthdays, showers, 4th of July, etc).

 I mean, what party wouldn’t you want an ice cream sundae bar for?